The heuristic function

 g(n), then only

-h(n)plays a role, and A* turns into Best-First-Search.
+h(n)plays a role, and A* turns into Greedy Best-First-Search.

 So we have an interesting situation in that we can decide what we want to get out of A*.
-At exactly the right point, we’ll get shortest paths really quickly.
+With 100% accurate estimates, we’ll get shortest paths really quickly.
 If we’re too low, then we’ll continue to get shortest paths, but it’ll slow down.
 If we’re too high, then we give up shortest paths, but A* will run faster.

 In a game, this property of A* can be very useful.
 For example, you may find that in some situations, you would rather have a “good” path than a “perfect” path.
 To shift the balance between